GoncaloPinto03/IA-FEUP/README.md

 Enter your choice:
 ```

-Then the solution is shown as well as the precious menu again:
+After choosing the algorithm the solution is shown as well as the previous menu again:
 ```
 -----------------------------
          Solution